slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Hints:

 - Plans are only a starting point.
 Choose a plan with options.
-- Too detailed plans (or too general plans) are not useful and a waste of time.
+A plan is only useful if it can survive reality.
+And a future filled with unknowns is everyone’s reality.
+Too detailed plans (or too general plans) are not useful and a waste of time.
+The most important part of every plan is to plan on the plan not going according to plan.
 - Don’t sabotage them when they get tedious or too difficult.
+- Actions aligned with goals.
+- Quality is the best business plan.

 > *"Vision is the art of seeing what is invisible to others."
 -- Johnathan Swift*